 We are always interested in hearing your thoughts about the major, and about what would make your career here in Stanford’s African & African American Studies Program exciting, challenging, and memorable.
 Please do not hesitate to drop by my during office hours or email me at email@example.com or our Associate Director at firstname.lastname@example.org.

 About Our Director

-Dr. H. Samy Alim is an Associate Professor of Education and (by courtesy) Anthropology and Linguistics, and serves as Director of the Program in African & African American Studies and the Institute for Diversity in the Arts.
+Dr. H. Samy Alim is Professor of Education and (by courtesy) Anthropology and Linguistics, and serves as Director of the Program in African & African American Studies and the Institute for Diversity in the Arts.
 Professor Alim’s research has focused on Black Language and Black Popular Culture, primarily Hip Hop Culture and poetics, for over 15 years.
 Since receiving his B.A. from the University of Pennsylvania, and his M.A. and Ph.D. from Stanford University, Alim has written widely in this area.

 His most recent book, Articulate While Black: Barack Obama, Language, and Race in the U.S. (Oxford, 2012, with Geneva Smitherman; Foreword by Michael Eric Dyson), addresses language and racial politics through an examination of President Barack Obama's language use—and America's response to it.
 Using a sociolinguistic analysis of Barack Obama as a point of departure, the book challenges American ideas about language, race, education, and power.
 His latest edited work – "Complicating Race: Articulating race across multiple social dimensions" (a special issue of Discourse & Society, with Angela Reyes) is particularly interested in the intersection of race, gender, class, sexuality, etc., and how we construct our identities with language that highlights these intersections.